 Repo life-cycle events

 Basic flow for repo life-cycle events leading to re-negotiation of an existing repo contract is illustrated below.
-The life-cycle events include repo rollover and increase/decrease open repo term.
+The life-cycle events include repo rollover, increase/decrease open repo term, and rerate.

+Increase/Decrease open repo terms

 The party interested in rolling over or amending terms of an existing trade sends a QuoteRequest(35=R) message with new contract details.
-Once initiated, the negotiation dialogue can lead to repricing of the repo trade as well as change in other contractual details.
+Once initiated, the negotiation dialogue can lead to a new repo rate for the repo trade including changes in other contractual details.

-Figure 1: Repricing of an open repo
+Figure 1: Amendment of an open repo

+Rerate

+Move in market conditions can lead to parties requesting a re-rate of an existing open repo contract.
+A re-rate is to renegotiate and adjust the repo rate based on market conditions.
+An interested party can initiate the request using QuoteRequest(35=R) message with TradeContinuation(1937)=TBD (Rerate).

+Figure 2: Rerate of an open repo

 Early termination

 Early termination during re-negotiation